Everything You Need To Know About Starting A Real Estate Brokerage

 You typically have to complete a course ranging from around 40 to a few hundred hours, such as the LRE8170 Broker Pre-License and LRE8171 Applied Real Estate Principles courses offered at Harper College.
 You may also need some prior experience as a real estate agent.

-➡️ Decide on a business structure
+Decide on a business structure

+You must take steps to ensure you operate your business legally.
 One of the first things to decide on is the business structure.
-Brokerages can operate as a sole proprietorship, LLC, partnership, or corporation.
+Brokerages can be sole proprietorships, LLCs, partnerships, or corporations.

-Most people choose to operate their brokerage as a limited liability company (LLC).
+Most people operate their brokerage as a limited liability company (LLC).
 An LLC is a simple business structure that lessens personal liability and often provides better protection of your personal assets.
 You won’t require a board of directors or need to hold formal shareholder meetings.

-➡️ Start with a minimum viable brokerage
+Start with a minimum viable brokerage

 Unless you have startup capital and experience, we recommend beginning with a minimum viable brokerage.

-➡️ Will you do the selling or hire agents?
+Will you do the selling or hire agents?

 This is beneficial at the beginning of your journey as it eliminates agent fees.
 You also get to keep all the profit and reinvest it in your business.
 The downside is that doing everything yourself means growth will be slower.

-Check out our article about Robb Campbell.
+💡 You Need a System for Recruiting Check out our article about Robb Campbell.
 He is one of the country’s top real estate recruiters.
-He told us about the system he uses to recruit agents for his business.
+He told us about the system he uses to recruit agents for his business. |

-➡️ Take financial planning seriously
+Take financial planning seriously

+The first thing to consider in your business plan is startup costs.
 A virtual minimum viable brokerage with you performing the role of agent requires the least amount of money.
-You’ll have to cover business registration, insurance, essential equipment, and reliable transaction management software
+You must cover business registration, insurance, essential equipment, and reliable transaction management software.

 You’ll also need to address how you will finance these costs within your business plan.